Sakshi Malik: 2022

 In 2022, she competed at the Yasar Dogu Tournament held in Istanbul, Turkey.
 She won the bronze medal in her event at the 2022 Tunis Ranking Series event held in Tunis, Tunisia.
-She then went on to win the gold medal at 2022 Birmingham Commonwealth Games.
+She won the gold medal at 2022 Birmingham Commonwealth Games.

+2023

+She announced her voluntary retirement with grief.
+After putting the shoes on the table at a press conference, she said she would never participate in wrestling because the close aide of Brijbhushan Singh, MP and former WFI chief was polluting the federation.

 Personal life

 Malik is currently employed with Indian Railways in the commercial department of its Delhi division, in the Northern Railway zone and she is a part of the JSW Sports Excellence Program.
 Following her bronze medal win at Rio, she was promoted from senior clerk to gazetted officer rank.

 Malik has completed a master's degree in physical education from Maharshi Dayanand University in Rohtak.
 In September 2016, she was appointed as the university's wrestling director.

-In an interview shortly after the Rio Olympics, Malik said she was engaged to be married to a fellow wrestler Satyawart Kadian later in 2016.
-Satyawart Kadian is also an international level wrestler and has won medals in Asian Games and Commonwealth Games.
+In an interview shortly after the Rio Olympics, Malik said she was engaged to be married to fellow wrestler Satyawart Kadian later in 2016.
+They got married on 2 April 2017.
+Kadian is also an international level wrestler and has won medals in Asian Games and Commonwealth Games.

-Marriage

-Sakshi Malik married Indian freestyle wrestler Satyawart Kadian on April 2, 2017.